- Portfolio Choice and Asset Pricing

-* The course in Accounting and Financial Statement Analysis is not open to students with a BSc specialization in Accounting and Financial Management from SSE, or with equivalent background (minimum 30 ECTS credits in Accounting and Financial Management).
+For students with limited background in accounting, the course Accounting and Financial Statements Analysis is mandatory.
+This course is, however, not open to students with a BSc specialization in Accounting and Financial Management from SSE, or with equivalent background (minimum 30 ECTS credits in Accounting and Financial Management).
 These students must instead make a choice from among available MFIN electives for which they fulfill requirements.

 In addition to the three core elective courses, students have the freedom to choose the remaining five courses according to their preferences.
 Some students may want to specialize further by taking more CF or IM core electives, others may prefer to broaden their perspectives by taking courses outside of finance.